softsuiteng/wjbmr/content/articles/2-2/nutritional-knowledge-physical-activity-and-eating-behaviours-of-adolescents-in-public-schools-in-uyo-implications-for-chronic-disease-prevention/index.md

 ---
-title: "Nutritional Knowledge Physical Activity and Eating Behaviours of Adolescents in Public Schools in Uyo Implications for Chronic Disease Prevention"
+title: "Nutritional Knowledge, Physical Activity and Eating Behaviours of Adolescents in Public Schools in Uyo; Implications for Chronic Disease Prevention"
 date: 2015-09-15T10:00:00+01:00
 draft: false